Workflow Anti-patterns

 Automated chaos

 Beware of the automated chaos.
 Sometimes you can just be too tricky for your own good.
 When automation kicks in, sometimes things will happen that you’re not expecting, or not even aware of.
-Take time to audit and document.
+Take time to audit and document your processes and workflow.
 Understand your processes and the trigger points for automation.
 Communicate this to the team as well.
+Check your event logs periodically - these will validate that the workflow is happening the way you intended.

 See Also